MARKETNG 2501 - Consumer Behaviour

 4. Gain, evaluate and synthesise information and existing knowledge from a number of sources and experiences;

-5. In a team, work effectively to prepare a professional, logical and coherent report on consumer behaviour issues within a specific context;
+5. In a team, work effectively to prepare a case study of consumer behaviour issues within a specific context;

 6. Deliver an oral presentation in a professional and engaging manner.

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth